 Medical Identity Theft Can Be Painful and Dangerous

+Medical identity theft seems to be a growing epidemic.
+If a scammer steals your identity for medical purposes, it may not just be your financial health that’s at risk.
 If you’ve ever been asked to hand over your driver’s license when signing in at a doctor’s office—and there’s a good chance you have, since this has become standard procedure for patient registration—you likely have wondered, “Why do I need to prove who I am?
 Are there really people going around impersonating me to get my colonoscopy?”

 Shockingly, the answer is actually yes.